saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

     <---End paste
     ```

-13. Copy this token and it at the rclone prompt in the saltbox session and press Enter.
+13. Copy this token and paste it at the rclone prompt in the saltbox session and press Enter.

     ```text
     Enter a value.